archivesspace/tech-docs/src/content/docs/customization/configuration.md

 #### `AppConfig[:pui_indexing_frequency_seconds]`

 The number of seconds between each run of the PUI indexer.
-The indexer will perform and indexing cycle every configured number of seconds.
+The indexer will perform an indexing cycle every configured number of seconds.
 `AppConfig[:pui_indexing_frequency_seconds] = 30`

 #### `AppConfig[:pui_indexer_records_per_thread]`